ysoh286/honours-project-2017/detailed-notes.md

 - Unfortunately, due to Shiny's reactive nature and requirement to 'rerun' code to update things, we may be unable prevent redrawing (ie you must run plot_ly() function within in order to update/change the plot - you can't run additional layers separately...)

-- Through plotting packages, it is hard to add or remove things without calling the original plot For example, it requires the plot_ly() function, and you cannot run an 'add_markers()' command alone.
+- Through plotting packages, it is hard to add or remove things without calling the original plot.
+For example, it requires the plot_ly() function, and you cannot run an 'add_markers()' command alone.
 In ggvis, when we store the plot into a variable and try run individual commands, the plot changes accordingly and gets replotted.
 To understand this in more detail, may need to look at the Vega library and how the updating works.)

+- Comparing Shiny to Crosstalk:
+  - Crosstalk is limited to selection and filtering
+  - Crosstalk allows in-plot interactions
+  - Crosstalk does not require an R-session - rather, most interactions are driven by Javascript in the browser
+  - Crosstalk is still under development - currently cannot summarize/aggregate data
+  - Shiny is more generic and allows 'out-plot' interactions, requires redrawing of the whole plot when something changes (based upon input/output system and reactivity) but the user sees it as something different
+  - It is possible to use both together, as Shiny can identify shared V6 objects
+  - In comparing how to do linked brushing, crosstalk is alot faster in the sense that it doesn't have to redraw the plot, and does it very quickly whereas in Shiny, you may need to make your own key in order to link things up (unless you're comparing plotly - event_data() can do it automatically)

+- **UPDATE 08/04: See Week 5 - With plotly, it redraws when you do filtering, but only changes styles of the points when it does selection through crosstalk.**
-- It's hard to tell if crosstalk actually rerenders the plot or not :/ Crosstalk may only be responsible for making links - it may depend on whether Plotly plots are being 'updated' or redrawn via the javascript library - may have to dig into Plotly's JS library to find out how it's rendering stuff connected to crosstalk.
+It's hard to tell if crosstalk actually rerenders the plot or not :/ Crosstalk may only be responsible for making links - it may depend on whether Plotly plots are being 'updated' or redrawn via the javascript library - may have to dig into Plotly's JS library to find out how it's rendering stuff connected to crosstalk.
   - Attempting to read the [source code](https://github.com/rstudio/crosstalk/blob/master/R/crosstalk.R) (which actually demonstrates how crosstalk can be used with Shiny with shared V6 objects)
   - [Crosstalk package notes](https://github.com/rstudio/crosstalk/blob/master/NOTES.md)